Facts about the animal kingdom

 Owl distribution

-The Strigiformes family constitutes a fairly diverse taxonomic group.
-This includes more than 220 species of birds of prey which we identify as owls.
+The Strigiformes family constitutes a fairly diverse taxonomic group, including more than 220 species of birds of prey identified as owls.
 Owls have a very wide global distribution, being present on all continents except Antarctica.
-For this reason, they are considered cosmopolitan animals.
+Due to this extensive reach, they are considered cosmopolitan animals.

-Although owls have a very wide distribution, 80% of owl species are found in the tropics.
-Some species make changes to their habitat for seasonal reasons, but less than 10% have migratory behaviors within their range of distribution.
-To know where do owls live, we must look at some of these species in more detail which we provide below.
+Although owls have a vast distribution, 80% of owl species are found in the tropics.
+Some species alter their habitats for seasonal reasons, but less than 10% exhibit migratory behaviors within their range.
+To understand where owls live, we must examine some species in more detail, which we provide below.

 Owl habitat types according to species

-Owls inhabit almost all types of terrestrial habitat within their distribution areas.
-However, most live in various types of forests.
-These will have certain conditions, depending on the given ecosystem.
+Owls inhabit almost all types of terrestrial habitats within their distribution areas.
+However, most reside in various types of forests, which have specific conditions depending on the ecosystem.
 Almost all owl species are arboreal, but there are exceptions.

-When we ask where do owls live, we should know this is dependent on their species.
-Here are some particular examples of the habitat of certain species of owls:
+When we ask where owls live, we should know this is species-dependent.
+Here are some specific examples of the habitat of certain species of owls:

-• Northern saw-whet owl (Aegolius acadicus): this species lives in the United States, Mexico, Guatemala and Costa Rica, with some migration to Canada.
-Although it is usually found in coniferous forests, it also develops in deciduous and mixed forests.
-Depending on the season, it can be migratory and present in urban areas.
+• Northern saw-whet owl (Aegolius acadicus): this species is found in the United States, Mexico, Guatemala, and Costa Rica, with some migration to Canada.
+Although it is usually found in coniferous forests, it also inhabits deciduous and mixed forests.
+Depending on the season, it can be migratory and present in urban areas, demonstrating adaptability to different environments.

 • Boreal Owl (Aegolius funereus): has a wide distribution through forest areas in northern regions.
-It is in North America, including Alaska and Canada, Eurasia, Denmark, Sweden, Norway, Siberia and some areas of Korea.
-This owl lives in subalpine and boreal forests.
+It is found in North America, including Alaska and Canada, as well as Eurasia, Denmark, Sweden, Norway, Siberia, and some areas of Korea.
+This owl lives in subalpine and boreal forests, adapting to cold climates and often nesting in tree cavities.

-• Short-eared Owl (Asio flammeus): this owl species has one of the largest global distribution, being found in practically the entire American continent.
-This ranges from the very north to Patagonia in South America.
-It is also found on the remaining continents, except for Antarctica and Australia.
-The preferred habitat has open spaces, without many trees.
-They are more associated with swamps and marshes, with relatively flat terrain.
+• Short-eared Owl (Asio flammeus): this owl species has one of the largest global distributions, being found throughout the American continent, from the north to Patagonia in South America.
+It is also on other continents, except Antarctica and Australia.
+Its preferred habitat includes open spaces without many trees, often associated with swamps and marshes, and relatively flat terrain, allowing it to hunt effectively on the ground.

-• Eurasian eagle-owl (Bubo bubo): if you are wondering where the eagle owl lives, you should know this type of owl has a wide distribution range both in Europe and Asia.
-They can also be found North Africa.
-It prefers wild and peaceful spaces.
-They are associated with rocky ecosystems, cliffs and ravines.
-It also favors areas with wooded patches in various types of forests and even river valleys and farmland.
+• Eurasian eagle-owl (Bubo bubo): if you are wondering where the eagle owl lives, you should know this type of owl has a wide distribution range in both Europe and Asia.
+They are also found in North Africa.
+It prefers wild and peaceful spaces, typically associated with rocky ecosystems, cliffs, and ravines.
+It also favors areas with wooded patches in various types of forests and even river valleys and farmland, highlighting its adaptability to different landscapes.

 • Burrowing Owl (Athene cunicularia): it is exclusive to America.
-Although the reproductive populations are from the United States, Canada, Suriname and Uruguay, the groups extend to many other countries in the region.
-The habitat of this owl is made up of open ecosystems with little vegetation, such as desert areas, grasslands, plains, prairies, agricultural spaces and even abandoned urban places, golf courses and other urban areas.
+Although the reproductive populations are from the United States, Canada, Suriname, and Uruguay, the groups extend to many other countries in the region.
+The habitat of this owl is composed of open ecosystems with little vegetation, such as desert areas, grasslands, plains, prairies, agricultural spaces, and even abandoned urban places, golf courses, and other urban areas.
 As their name suggests, they nest in burrows, sometimes occupying vacated mammal burrows.
-They don't spend as much time in trees and have longer legs which have been adapted to run on the ground.
+They don't spend as much time in trees and have longer legs adapted to running on the ground, which is a unique characteristic among owls.

-• Black-and-white owl (Ciccaba nigrolineata): this species lives in Central and South America, although it can be found in certain locations ranging from Mexico to Venezuela, Ecuador and Peru.
-It inhabits various types of forests, such as humid, semi-deciduous or evergreen.
-It is usual that it lives near urban areas, since it is not afraid of humans.
+• Black-and-white owl (Ciccaba nigrolineata): this species lives in Central and South America, although it can be found in certain locations ranging from Mexico to Venezuela, Ecuador, and Peru.
+It inhabits various types of forests, such as humid, semi-deciduous, or evergreen.
+It is common for it to live near urban areas, as it is not afraid of humans, indicating a high level of adaptability to anthropogenic environments.

 To learn more about these incredible birds, we take a look at the issue of keeping owls as pets.